jagankumar-egov/swm/README.md

 ## Errata

 If you try to remove your stack, it may not delete the serverless deployment bucket cleanly.
 You may have to delete that manually.

+Sometimes the API Gateway `swm-ingest` method (the API-Gateway-To-Kinesis method) may return an error of `Missing Authentication Token`.
+That can be because of the way serverless handles API gateways (in particular the `swm-ingest` method won't have a `stage` -- go to the API gateway in the AWS console, find your API, go to `Stages` and see if the `/swm-ingest` method is there; if it isn't, then this is the problem).
+The solution is simple -- just rerun your `serverless deploy` command.